kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 1.1 - Phishing: Spearphishing Attachment [**T1566.001**](https://attack.mitre.org/techniques/T1566/001/) and via Service [**T1566.003**](https://attack.mitre.org/techniques/T1566/003/)

-As FIN6 appears to be monetarily motivated, they take a pragmatic approach toward delivery.
-FIN6 has employed social engineering ala direct messages on LinkedIn, spear-phished, compromised e-commerce sites, and it has been suggested that they have negotiated or even purchased access to previously compromised networks.
+Due to their financial motives, FIN6 adopts a practical delivery strategy.
+They use various techniques, such as social engineering through direct messages on LinkedIn, spear-phishing, compromising e-commerce sites, and it's been speculated that they might have acquired access to previously compromised networks through negotiations or purchases.

 ### 1.2 - C2 Framework